 - Academic goals pertain to schooling.
 Children attempts to improve competence and knowledge in various subject areas.
 In the nature-based programs, skills such as reading, writing, mathematical skills, social studies and history can be integrated into “real life” non-academic situations.
 Reading a book in class may seem too hard, but reading the directions on a sheep feed bag seems important and manageable.

 - Process goals focus on how you do something.
-Children learn how to do math problems, how to write, read etc. In learning how to measure animal feed, how to distinguish names of plants on a sign, children can be motivated more easily to attempt the process of learning.
+Children learn how to do math problems, how to read and write, and many other skills that are required to gain further knowledge and understanding.
+In learning how to measure animal feed or how to distinguish plants by appearance, children can be more easily motivated to attempt the process of learning.
 Learning to count in school seems uninteresting, but counting the chickens in the coop is a fun challenge.

 - Character goals describe the attitude with which to approach work.
 Children learn how to adapt to the demands of school and how to effectively and successfully function in the academic setting.
 Even students that have a difficult time cooperating with peers in the school, to follow directions from staff, often develop these character skills first in the nature based programs.
 A child may not want to follow a teacher’s directions in class, but the same child will learn how to follow the direction of the riding instructor while riding.